 - 1. That the new window proposed on the south elevation shall be a wood window.
-The window shall be a double-hung, one-over-one window in the same dimension as the adjacent existing windows. - 2.
+The window shall be a double-hung, one-over-one window in the same dimension as the adjacent existing windows.
+That any existing vinyl window retained but moved, will also be wood. - 2.
 That the proposed standing seam metal roofing material is not allowed.
 The existing roofing material may be replaced with a like-for-like replacement of the asphalt shingle roofing material that currently exists on the structure.
 The replacement of the asphalt shingle roofing material shall maintain all of the existing forms and features of the roof, including the cross gables and eave returns.